-In a medium bowl, whisk together flour, baking soda, cinnamon, and salt.
+In a medium bowl, whisk together flour, cinnamon, baking soda and salt.
 Set aside.

 Increase speed to medium and beat until light and fluffy, about 3 minutes.
-Reduce speed to low and add flour mixture until incorporated and a soft dough forms.
+Reduce speed to low and add flour mixture until incorporated and a soft dough forms, about 2 minutes.

 Adjust oven rack to the middle position and preheat oven to 350 degrees.
 Generously flour your counter or a piece of parchment paper and place one ball of dough in the center.

 Pat into a 5-by-6-inch rectangle, sprinkle with flour, flip, and dust again, Working from the center out and adding more flour as needed, roll the dough until roughly 15-by-11 inches and very thin.
 Slide onto am aluminum baking sheet and brush away excess flour.
 Repeat with remaining dough.